Is Kinship Important?

 Another factor in the re-analysis of the importance of kinship was the realization that those hunter-gatherer “bands” which were always depicted as completely kin-based were actually a mix of friends and kin.
 As anthropologist Helga Vierich describes in the January 2018 blog-post Friends: “Among the Kua adults, belonging to a wider circle of valued companions, consisting of both relatives and friends, is of paramount importance.”
 For more on the importance of friendship, see the book Vierich recommends A Talent for Friendship: Rediscovery of a Remarkable Trait by John Edward Terrell.

 Is Kinship Important Still?

 Of course one huge change has been the changing landscape of ideas about gender and the idea of being transgender.
 I believe this rapidly changing landscape is part of why my 2012 blog-post Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction has been one of the most popular posts I’ve ever written.
-(For more analysis of the popularity of issues of gender and sexuality–in comparison to race and ethnicity–see my cultural anthropology class on Gender, Sex, & Sexuality.)

 In some ways, we should be careful not to overdo the idea that anyone living outside stereotypical gender roles is “transgender.”
 An April 2017 article in the New York Times, My Daughter Is Not Transgender.
 She’s a Tomboy. is a helpful reminder of an older anthropological idea/ Biological sex does not need to be linked to only one gender role.